CNN Cuts Off Black Trump Supporter When He Says There Should Be No ‘White Guilt’ [VIDEO] | John Hawkins' Right Wing News

 Diante Johnson responded with, “When it comes to ‘no white guilt,’ I–I agree with that, I actually just made a post about it on my page and a video about it…There are some White Americans that feel guilty for what their ancestors did, you know, this and that, and the thing about it is, they shouldn’t have to feel guilty, this is America…”

 It was at this critical juncture that CNN cut the interview off.
 Why?
-Well one guess might be that Mr. Johnson didn’t spew the exepected Leftist anti-Trump, white guilt venom.
-In fact, since Johnson does not even agree with the validity of white guilt, the reporter was horrified to find that there was someone who did not share his and his network’s hatred of all things Trump, and all things white.
-So of course the answer was to cut the guy off.
+Well, one guess might be that Mr. Johnson didn’t spew the expected Leftist anti-Trump, white guilt venom.
+In fact, since Johnson does not even agree with the validity of white guilt, the reporter was horrified to find that there was someone who did not share his and his network’s hatred of all things Trump and all things white.
+So, of course the answer was to cut the guy off.

 101 Things All Young Adults Should Know